São Paulo Railway Company: Planning

 In 1859, a group of people led by the Barão de Mauá convinced the Brazilian government that it was important to construct a railroad connecting São Paulo to the seaport at Santos.
 The main purpose of the project was the transport of the coffee grown on the inland plateau to the Atlantic coast for export.
-The biggest difficulty was the task to overcome the steep east slope of the 800-meter high Serra do Mar, which was considered to be nearly impracticable.
-Therefore, Barão de Mauá asked Britain to clarify the feasibility of a railway line for locomotive hauled trains within a budget limit of 200,000 £.
+The biggest difficulty was the task to overcome the steep east slope of the 800 m Serra do Mar, which was considered to be nearly impracticable.
+Therefore, Barão de Mauá asked Britain to clarify the feasibility of a railway line for locomotive hauled trains within a budget limit of £200,000.
 The greatest technician for this subject was consulted: Scottish railroad engineer James Brunlees.

 Brunlees visited Brazil and considered that the project was feasible.
 He recommended engineer Daniel Makinson Fox to Barão de Mauá for the execution of the project.
 Fox was at that time only 26 years old but had already experience in the construction of railways through the mountains of northern Wales and the hillsides of the Pyrenees.
-He realised that the railway could only climb the slope in the Serra do Mar if a 5 mi long incline system was built.
-An adhesion railway would have used 26 mi to overcome the slope and would have also overrun the 200,000 £ budget.
+He realised that the railway could only climb the slope in the Serra do Mar if a 5 mi incline system was built.
+An adhesion railway would have used 26 mi to overcome the slope and would have also overrun the £200,000 budget.